Lares and 2D Inca Trail with Hotel5D/4N

 Porters & Horsemen: We include a personal porter, who is responsible for carrying your duffel bag containing your personal items.
 There is no additional fee for this.
 We will give you your duffel bag at your briefing the night before, to be filled with the things you will need for the next night and day.
 You will not have access to your duffel bag until your arrive at your evening campsite.

 Hotel: This trek includes one night hotel in Aguas Calientes, the town below Machu Picchu.
-We include Gringo Bills, Inti Punku or something similar - a three star hotel and will be listed on your confirmed invoice.
+We include Gringo Bills, Inti Punku or something similar and one night in Ollantaytambo el Tunupa or el sol hotel - the hotel name will be listed on your confirmed invoice.
 Upgrades are always possible.

 Transportation: All your transportation is included in this trek.
 You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to the trail head to begin your trek.
 All trains including the train back from Aguas Calientes are included.
 This is Expedition class but can be upgraded to the Vistadome train for $75 per person.
 Once you arrive at the train station, you will be brought back to your hotel in Cusco.
 Your round-trip bus ticket from Aguas Calientes to Machu Picchu is also included.